What you can see, and what you can't.

 - Decisions despite data

-- Trusted handful of metrics
+- Trusted handful of human metrics

-- Why questions rare
+- Why questions rare; cross-population questions rarer

 - Decision-tied metrics